w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ![rococo upward transfer](assets/rococo/rococo-upward-transfer.png)

-Note here that the toggle should be set to off, that way the funds go to the Relay Chain and not another parachain.
+Note here that the toggle should be set to off, that way the funds go to the Relay chain and not another parachain.

 ### Lateral Transfers

 This type of transfer is only possible with at least two different registered parachains.
 In true XCMP, lateral transfers would allow for messages to be sent directly from one parachain to another.
-However, this is not yet implemented, so the Relay Chain is helping us deliver messages for the time being.
+However, this is not yet implemented, so the Relay chain is helping us deliver messages for the time being.
 How lateral transfers work is thru the depository model, which means in order to transfer tokens from chain 200 to chain 300, there must already be tokens owned by chain 200 in a depository on chain 300.